Oracle provides a set of binary distributions of MySQL. These

 For MySQL 5.7.19 and later: Support for Non-Uniform Memory Access (NUMA) has been added to the generic Linux build, which has a dependency now on the

-libnumalibrary; if the library has not been installed on your system, use you system's package manager to search for and install it (see the last bullet for some sample commands).
+libnumalibrary; if the library has not been installed on your system, use you system's package manager to search for and install it (see the preceding item for some sample commands).

 To install a compressed tar file binary